glorivuer/prompt-photo-collection/gemini/portrait/日历x_logo.md

+Friends try this 3D 𝕏 logo Profile picture ☘️

+Use Google Gemini ai 📸

+Prompt ⤵️

+A woman in a realistic white hoodie sits casually on a large 3D 𝕏 logo icon.
+The finely detailed figure, wearing a modern hoodie, jogger pants, sneakers, and headphones, gives it a stylish and youthful look.
+The figure real sits on a round, transparent acrylic base with no text.
+In the background, a large 𝕏 profile card with the username Shreya Yadav is displayed, along with the character's profile photo.

 masterpiece, best quality, ultra-detailed,  a beautiful young Japanese woman[image1 ,with 100% facial accuracy, with fair skin, delicate features] with an elegant and serene expression.
 Full body shot, standing in a 3/4 profile view.
 She is holding a translucent wagasa (Japanese oil-paper umbrella) with a turquoise and pink watercolor floral pattern.